usaid-cs/yesterday-i-learned/aws.md

 - `aws s3 cp` works similar to `cp`, except `-r` doesn't work, but `--recursive` does.
 - To use async/await in the JS SDK, you can just [add `.promise()`](https://stackoverflow.com/questions/51328292/how-to-use-async-and-await-with-aws-sdk-javascript) after most functions calls.
 - RDS instances that are stopped go back online after 7 days.
+- RDS: change the instant type after you change the parameter group, so you don't need to restart twice.
+- Try to do everything through terraform if you can so you keep the scripts in sync for free.
+- AWS can fail to launch an (EC2) instance if they run out of instances of that type, often when the instance type was newly-introduced.
+- [S3 incomplete multi-part uploads can cost money even though you can't see them](https://medium.com/@rvedotrc/save-money-and-be-tidy-with-s3-upload-cleaner-7043b8b5332e), so set up a lifecycle policy to delete them (or use that tool).
+- RDS only: upgrade postgres to the highest minor version before you upgrade to the next major version.
+Once you are on the latest minor version, you can only upgrade to the latest next major version (ie you can't upgrade from 10.10 to 11.0 if 11.1 exists).
+- Disabling multi AZ is a zero downtime operation.
+- Databases with replicas cannot upgrade major versions unless you remove the read only database first.